HumanCompatibleAI/imitation/docs/tutorials/reward_networks.rst

     )

 .. note::
     The reward normalization wrapper does _not_ function identically to stable baselines3's `VecNormalize <https://stable-baselines3.readthedocs.io/en/master/guide/vec_envs.html#stable_baselines3.common.vec_env.VecNormalize>`_ environment wrapper.
 First, it does not normalize the observations.
-Second it normalizes the reward based on the reward networks's mean and variance on and *not* a running estimate of the return.
+Second, unlike ``VecNormalize``, it scales and centers the reward using the base rewards's mean and variance.
+The ``VecNormalizes`` scales the reward down using a running estimate of the _return_.

 By default, the normalization wrapper updates the normalization on each call to ``predict_processed``.
 This behavior can be altered as shown below.